tsega19/Rossmann-Sales-Forecasting-Pipeline/README.md

 # Rossmann Sales Forecasting Pipeline

 The **Rossmann Sales Forecasting Pipeline** is designed to predict daily store sales by leveraging machine learning techniques.
-It considers key factors such as promotions, holidays, and competitor proximity to provide accurate sales forecasts up to six weeks in advance.
-This pipeline supports decision-making by providing real-time predictions via a REST API.
+The pipeline considers key factors such as promotions, holidays, and competitor proximity to provide accurate sales forecasts up to six weeks in advance.
+This system supports decision-making by providing real-time predictions, helping retailers optimize inventory management and marketing strategies.

 ## Project Structure